matistaam/matistaam/README.md

 ## 🚀 About Me

-I'm a **2nd-year student at EPITECH Lyon**, passionate about **cybersecurity** and **software development**.
+I'm a **3rd-year student at EPITECH Lyon**, passionate about **cybersecurity** and **software development**.
 I love building robust and efficient applications, automating workflows, and exploring new technologies.

-💡 **Currently working on:** Zappy, a multiplayer game where AI clients compete to survive and evolve in a simulated world.
 🎯 **Interests:** Cybersecurity, System Programming, Automation
 📚 **Learning:** Advanced C, C++, Python